-WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, Dave Gula, Principal Planner The goal of the project is to evaluate and recommend roadway and infrastructure improvements to address operational and safety issues in the vicinity of Maryland Avenue, S. Madison Street, Martin Luther King Jr. Boulevard and West Street to improve the efficiency and effectiveness of the transportation grid which serves downtown Wilmington, the Christina Riverfront, local neighborhoods and regional interests.
-The study will address necessary safety and capacity improvements, optimize circulation and access, and provide multimodal connectivity at and around the 5-Point Intersection.
-The study limits also include Beech and Monroe Streets, Delmarva Power parking lots, the DTC Bus Operations Center, and I-95 access points.
-This study will be conducted in partnership with the Wilmington Initiative partners; DelDOT, DTC and City of Wilmington departments.
+WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, Dave Gula, Principal Planner The goal of the project was to evaluate and recommend roadway and infrastructure improvements to address operational and safety issues in the vicinity of Maryland Avenue, S. Madison Street, Martin Luther King Jr. Boulevard and West Street to improve the efficiency and effectiveness of the transportation grid which serves downtown Wilmington, the Christina Riverfront, local neighborhoods and regional interests.
+The study addressed necessary safety and capacity improvements, optimized circulation and access, and planned multimodal connectivity at and around the 5-Point Intersection.
+This study was conducted in partnership with the Wilmington Initiative partners; DelDOT, DTC and City of Wilmington departments.
+Staff will work with the City as they implement the plan elements.